assyrianic/SourceGo/README.md

 To submit a patch, file an issue and/or hit up a pull request.

 ## Help

+Commandline options:
+* `-debug` - prints the file's modified AST and pretty-printed version to a file for later checking.

+* `-force` - forcefully generates a SourcePawn source code file, even if errors/issues occurred during transpilation.

 If you need help or have any question, simply file an issue with **\[HELP\]** in the title.